-All grants provided under the Rural Innovation Grant scheme must be compliant with UK subsidy rules.
+All grants provided under the Rural Innovation Grant scheme must be compliant with UK subsidy rules: Subsidy Control rules: quick guide to key requirements for public authorities - GOV.UK.

 Subject to a successful application, grant assistance through the Business Development Grant will be offered / paid under the Minimal Financial Assistance (MFA) subsidy allowance which allows an enterprise - including any linked entities together constituting a single economic entity engaged in economic activity - to receive up to £315,000 in financial assistance during any three fiscal year period.